Bullied at Work: The Ultimate Guide To Handle It

 - Trouble sleeping

-Unsurprisingly, the victims of workplace bullying take higher levels of anti-depressants and anti-psychotic medications than other employees, and their experiences with bullying can leave lasting marks on their emotions.
+Unsurprisingly, healthcare reports suggest that the victims of workplace bullies take higher levels of anti-depressants and anti-psychotic medications than other employees, and their experiences with bullying can leave lasting marks on their emotions.

 How to Handle Being Bullied at Work